plumpNation/svelte-component-repl/README.md

 ## Todo

-- cache Map() of loaded components (except the App)
+These are just possibilities, but placed in order or priority.

-- Add styles in the preview iframe
+- Add styles in the preview iframe.
-- Attribute hints
+- Attribute hints.
+- Cache fetched raw component contents.
+- Modularise and add a build.
+- support script tags